Myst Online: Uru Live: GameTap

-MORE and future
+MORE and Uru Live Again

 After several months of negotiations, Cyan regained the rights to Myst Online for no charge.
 Miller stated that Cyan was committed to resurrecting Myst Online once again, giving fans the chance to interact with and create content.
 The new version of Myst Online was dubbed the "Myst Online Restoration Experiment" or MORE, and Cyan planned to reopen the game on their own servers without new content; instead, tools would be released for fans to create new content.
 Cyan put forward a tentative outline, which started with Cyan running MORE servers, the restructuring of the MystOnline.com web site, the release of MORE tools to players, and the delegation of approving fan-made content given to groups known as "Guilds".
 The ultimate goal was a continuation of the storyline and new content, with or without fan aid.MORE was postponed after revenue to Cyan was disrupted and the company was forced to lay off all but seven employees in November 2008.
-The company has since announced that Myst Online's source code and tools would be given to the fans, making MORE an open-source project.
-On April 6, 2011, Cyan Worlds released the client and the tools under the GNU GPL v3 license on the OpenUru.org website.
+The company announced that Myst Online's source code and tools would be given to the fans, making MORE an open-source project.
+On February 8, 2010, Cyan Worlds announced the return of Myst Online under the new title Myst Online: URU Live Again or MOULa.
+The game was made free to play, with donations contributing towards operating costs.
+The game was open-sourced, and Cyan released unfinished assets to the community, and starting in 2020 incorporated fan-made Ages as official content.

-Uru Live Again

-On February 8, 2010, Cyan Worlds announced the return of Myst Online under the new title Myst Online: URU Live Again.
-The game is now being advertised as entirely free to play.
-In August 2020, fan-led development of the game led to the release of the first fan-created Ages.